Elliptic curves over function fields with a large set of integral points: On the arithmetic of isotrivial elliptic curves

+The set $\{\fr^i(P): i \in \nn\}$ is called the \emph{Frobenius orbit} of the point $P\in V$. \end{definition} \begin{remark} \begin{enumerate} \item Notice that the Frobenius endomorphism need not to be defined over $\fqt$ and is well defined up to conjugation by elements of $\operatorname{Aut}(V)$. \item In Example \ref{ex:quad_twist}, we see that the set defined by (\ref{eq:frobenius_orbit}) is the Frobenius orbit of the point $(x,y)$ on $E_D$. \item We note that if $P$ is an integral point on an iso\-tri\-vial elliptic curve $E$, then $\fr(P)$ does not need to be an integral point.
+In fact, let $D=D(t)$ be a polynomial over $\fq$ and let $E/\fqt$ be the elliptic curve defined by $y^2=x^3+D$.
+Then $E$ is an isotrivial elliptic curve based on the elliptic curve defined over $\fq$ by $y^2=x^3+1$.
+It is not hard to see that the Frobenius endomorphism of $E$ is given by $\fr(x,y)=(x^qD^{{(-q+1)}/{3}},y^qD^{{(-q+1)}/{2}})$. \end{enumerate} \end{remark}

-Therefore the Frobenius orbit of an $\infty$-integral point may or may not contain an infinite number of $\infty$-integral points.
-In any case, one can always salvage Siegel's theorem by considering Frobenius orbits instead of just integral points; that is, in any isotrivial elliptic curve the number of Frobenius orbits of an $\infty$-integral point is finite.
-This can be made more precise by the following definition: \begin{definition} A non-constant point $P$ in an isotrivial elliptic curve $E/\fq(C)$ is said to be \emph{separable} if it is not contained in the Frobenius orbit of any other point of $E$. \end{definition} \begin{remark} Let $d,f\in\frt$.
-Suppose $P=(x_0,y_0)$ is a point in the quadratic twist $dy^2=~f(x)$.
-Then $P$ is separable if, and only if, $x_0'\neq 0$ (the prime will generally denote the formal derivative of an element in $\fqt$). \end{remark} \begin{theorem}(Isotrivial Siegel's Theorem) For any isotrivial elliptic curve, the set of separable $\infty$-integral points is finite. \end{theorem} \begin{proof} See for instance section 7.3 of \cite{Mason_diophantine}, or Lemma \ref{gdf}, for the special case of quadratic twists. \end{proof}
+The Frobenius orbit of an integral point may or may not contain an infinite number of integral points.
+In any case, it is true that in any isotrivial elliptic curve the number of Frobenius orbits of an integral point is finite (see for instance section 7.3 of \cite{Mason_diophantine}).
+The following definition provides a more concise way of stating this finiteness result. \begin{definition} A point $P$ on a variety $V/\fqt$ is said to be \emph{separable} if it is not contained in the Frobenius orbit of any other point of $V$. \end{definition} \begin{remark} Notice that if $V$ is non-isotrivial then every point is a separable point. \end{remark} \begin{example} Assume the hypotheses of Example \ref{ex:quad_twist}.
+Suppose $P=(x,y)$ is a point on the quadratic twist $Dy^2=f(x)$.
+Then $P$ is separable if, and only if, $x'\neq 0$. \end{example} Next we provide a simple proof of the finiteness of the number of separable integral points on quadratic twists of constant elliptic curves.
+Such a result shows that it is appropriate to ask whether the number of separable integral points on a family of isotrivial quadratic twists can be bounded uniformly.

-In this setting, the Lang-Vojta conjecture should read: \begin{conjecture}[Lang-Vojta Conjecture over $\fqt$] Let $X$ be a variety of log-general type defined over $\fqt$ and $\mathcal{X}$ be any model of $X$ over $\frt$.
-The set of separable $\infty$-integral points in $\mathcal{X}$ is not Zariski dense. \end{conjecture}

-This conjecture also provides some sort of uniformity statement over function fields: \begin{theorem}[Uniformity of separable $\infty$-integral points on quadratic twists] Let $y^2=x^3+Ax+B$ be an elliptic curve where $A$ and $B$ are in $\frt$.
-Suppose the Lang-Vojta conjecture is true over $\fqt$.
-Then for any square-free $d\in\frt$, the number of separable $\infty$-integral points on the twists $dy^2=x^3+Ax+B$ can be bounded independently of $d$. \end{theorem} and \begin{theorem}[Uniformity of separable $\infty$-integral points on cubic twists] Let $d$ be a cube-free polynomial over $\fq$ and let $X_d$ denote the fiber over $d$ of the surface $X$ defined by $dx^3=~y^2-y$.
-If the Lang-Vojta's conjecture is true over function fields, then there exists a positive number $N$ such that $|X_d(\frt)|\leq N$ for $d\in \frt\backslash D$, where $D$ is a finite set and $X_d(\frt)$ denotes the set of separable $\infty$-integral points of $X_d$. \end{theorem}